 Colored pencils can be a wonderful and rewarding artistic medium and the results can be truly breathtaking.
 However, like many things in the art world, there can be some hurdles, especially when starting out.
-Understanding these upfront can help one to prepare and minimize the negative effects.
+Understanding this upfront can help one to prepare and minimize the negative effects.
 This can be especially helpful in beginner and classroom settings, but can also be applied to those more experienced.
 Listed below or some of the more common challenges of using colored pencils.

 Getting the “Perfect Blend” Can Be Difficult

 Want Deeper colors?
 Prepare For Some Layers.

 Many pencils (especially harder-cored, “budget” lines) may not put down very deep color on the first pass.
 Because of this, multiple passes may be required to get the desired color depth you are after.
 Remember not to push down extremely hard with your pencils because this will often time result in a broken tip and even more frustration.
 Put down a solid, firm layer and build from there with as many layers as you deem fit.

 Erasing isn’t Necessarily the End-all Solution You Think of When You Hear the Word “Pencils” Thrown Around.

 Most pencils (especially any oil-based and also many of the wax-based) will not easily erase.
 There are some special “erasable” pencils such as the Prismacolor Col-Erase but even some of these might not easily remove color.
 The best approach is to start out light until you have a good foundation or idea of where you need to build your color and then apply the deeper tones.